How to Facilitate Business Process Improvement: A Proven Approach Using Teams

 It provides a life cycle approach within 250 pages of primary text, supplemented with another 100 pages of workshop agendas, tools, and activities, and a CD containing over 100 tables and templates in electronic form.
 The nominal investment will probably pay for itself within the first hour or two of your perusal.

-FAST alumni will recognize some old tools (eg, Guardian of Change) and some new activities to stimulate group performance.
+FAST alumni will recognize some proven tools (eg, Guardian of Change) and some new activities to stimulate group performance.
 The workshop agendas have been stress tested with other clients and are proven to work.

 Our publisher, Productivity Press, is actually an imprint of the publishing house, CRC Press that operates as the science and technology book division of the Taylor & Francis Group.
 Established in 1783 in the United Kingdom, we are fortunate to be associated with one of the longest established publishers in the history of mankind.
 Taylor & Francis Group is now the academic publishing arm of Informa plc.